-However, business activities may be only a means for the attainment of the goal, i.e. not the aim itself, and can also be ancillary (Art.
-307 CC).
+However, business activities may be only a means for the attainment of the goal, i.e. not the aim itself, and can also be ancillary (Section 307 of the CzCC).
 The profits of such activities must also be used solely to support its "statutory" purpose.
 Under the same conditions, a foundation may take over the management of a company.
 A foundation may not be a partner of a company with unlimited liability.

 For the institutions, the limits are set up differently: If an institution operates a business enterprise, its operation cannot limit the quality, scope and availability of the services provided as the primary activity of the institution.
-An institution can also use its profit to support the activities for which it was formed, and to pay the costs of its own administration (Art.
-403 CC).
+An institution can also use its profit to support the activities for which it was formed, and to pay the costs of its own administration (Section 403 of the CzCC).

-12. Is there any legal/fiscal framework for grant-makers to be able to fund legal entities that are conducting economic activities in addition to their public utility activities?
+13. Is there any legal/fiscal framework for grantmakers to be able to fund legal entities that are conducting economic activities in addition to their public-utility activities?
 If any, what are the limitations for funding those kinds of legal entities?